jhipster/jhipster-registry/README.md

 This is the [JHipster](http://jhipster.github.io/) registry service, based on [Eureka](https://github.com/Netflix/eureka).

+## Warning: JHipster 3.0 feature!

+This project is to be used with JHipster 3.0, which is not released yet.

+If you wish to test this, you need to use our development branch.
+If you want to do this, don't panic!
+It's in fact surprisingly easy, just [follow this guide](https://github.com/jhipster/generator-jhipster/blob/master/CONTRIBUTING.md#setup) to setup your environment.

 ## Architecture

 The JHipster microservices architecture is supposed to work in the following way: